Random Products of Standard Maps: Admissible curves and adapted fields

-\begin{proof} Once the existence of $E^u_f$ has been established, its expanding character is direct consequence of the previous Lemma, while the domination condition over $E$ is given by hypothesis.
-As for the bi-coupled case, one argues analogously with $E^s_A$ instead of $E^u_A$, and then intersects the invariant splittings corresponding to $f,f^{-1}$.
-The last part of b) follows from the fact that $V$ is differentiable together with Theorem 7.1 of \cite{HPS}.
+\begin{proof} Once the existence of $E^u_f,E^s_f$ has been established, its expanding/contracting character is direct consequence of the previous Lemma and the inequality above.
+Since $E\cap E'=V$, and by hypotheses on the coupling the Whitney sums $E\oplus E^u_f, E'\oplus E^s_f$ are dominated for $f,f^{-1}$, the rest follows.

 \end{proof}